linker3000/Z80-Board/README.md

 The construction technique can be seen in the photos: rows of header pins are placed alongside each IC socket and the two are solder-bridged on the copper side.
 Using perfboard, rather than stripboard, means there's no track cutting needed.

+*These notes give a very generalised view of the board's construction; an experienced constructor will be able to follow along, however this is a personal build and there was never an intention to write-up full project construction notes for mass replication.*

 ![Image](NKZ80montage-small.png)

 This Z80 board was inspired by Grant Searle's "9-chip" design - but using a GAL for most of the glue logic takes the chip count to 6!
 The plan was to build the board in three stages: